 Kitchener-Waterloo-Cambridge Housing Market Report

-- Average home prices in the Kitchener-Waterloo-Cambridge Region decreased by 3.6% annually to $789,154.
-They are unchanged from last month.
+- Average home prices in the Kitchener-Waterloo-Cambridge Region decreased by 5.7% annually to $744,032, and decreased 1.5% from last month.

 Kitchener-Waterloo-Cambridge Housing Market Overview